Skip to main content

 4. Configure the executor to run prebuilds as yourself or a service account

-5. Set timeout for prebuild execution (only configurable through the CLI right now)
+5. Set timeout for prebuild execution

-• The daily schedule stops running
+• Stops the daily schedule

-3. Select Environment Classes
+3. Select environment classes

-4. Configure the Executor
+4. Configure the executor

 Choose which identity runs your prebuilds: